PBS North Carolina: Digital television

-Digital channels
+Subchannels

 PBS NC's current over-the-air digital configuration, which is multiplexed among three subchannels, was introduced on September 25, 2008.
 On that date, UNC-TV revised its subchannel lineup on its stations, reducing the number of channels to three: UNC-TV (the main channel of each station, which now carries high definition programming), and the standard definition-only services UNC-KD and UNC-EX ("The Explorer Channel").
 UNC-TV HD and UNC-EX are also available to DirecTV customers with MPEG4-compatible receivers.
 Prior to February 1, 2016, Time Warner Cable customers also received UNC-MX (described as "an eclectic mix of programming for adults") in standard definition; the North Carolina Channel has since replaced UNC-MX on Time Warner Cable systems.
 Prior to November 1, 2009, the third subchannel was named UNC-NC.

-This configuration is used for WUNC, WUND, WUNF, WUNG, WUNJ, WUNK, WUNL, and WUNU:
+This configuration is used for WUND, WUNF, WUNG, WUNJ, WUNK, and WUNU:

+This configuration is used for WUNC and WUNL:

 An alternate configuration is used for WUNE, WUNM, WUNP, and WUNW.
 The original purpose for this was to obtain must-carry status for UNC-KD since those are secondary stations in their respective markets.
 On June 15, 2010, UNC-KD switched subchannels with UNC-EX on the four stations previously mentioned, which transferred UNC-KD's must-carry status to UNC-EX.

 Subscribers of Charter Spectrum, the major cable provider in the state, have direct-fiber optic versions of each of PBS North Carolina's networks rather than an antenna feed of their local station, as Spectrum forerunner company Time Warner Cable built out a direct connection to PBS NC's studios at the RTP, a connection inherited by Spectrum parent Charter Communications when it merged with Time Warner Cable in 2016.